What is Homebound Service?

 You provide us with your preferences, such as certain authors or subjects, and we will select items to bring to your door.
 You may borrow the items for four weeks.
 At the end of the loan period, we will return to exchange the items.

 Sign-up is ongoing throughout the year.
-You can sign-up for this service by calling (937) 322-2821 or by emailing email@example.com.
-Or download the Application for Homebound Services here.
+You can sign up for this service by calling (937) 322-2821 or download the Homebound Application here.

 If nobody is available to answer your call, please leave a message on our voicemail with your name, a phone number where we can reach you, and that you are interested in the Homebound Service.
 Someone will get back with you as soon as possible.
 If you do not have a library card, we can arrange for you to apply for one.